usefulsensors/person_sensor_docs/README.md

 don’t support flashing the firmware or model updating, because doing so could allow unchecked changes to the sensor’s behavior.
-Even though there’s a microcontroller on the board, we’re hoping that you’ll be able to get enough value out of its pre-programmed behavior in return for the user protection this approach offers.
+Even though there’s a microcontroller on the board, we’re hoping that you’ll be able to get enough value out of its pre-programmed behavior to compensate for the inconvenience of this user protection approach.

 If you’re interested in learning more about this approach to system design, we have a [research paper describing what we call Machine Learning Sensors](https://arxiv.org/pdf/2206.03266.pdf).